 Why use GC?

-GC supports a wide range of applications with low, stable fees.
-GCi transactions are fast, very inexpensive, and require a single token (xDai).
+GC supports a wide range of applications with low fees.
+GC transactions are fast, very inexpensive, and a stable token (xDai) is used for transactions.

-GCo supports a decentralized, earth-friendly architecture with POSDAO consensus.
-It will move to a mirrored beacon-chain environment supporting Ethereum 2 in a canary-network like capacity.
+The chain supports a decentralized, earth-friendly architecture with POSDAO consensus.
+It will transition to a mirrored beacon-chain environment with the planned Gnosis Beacon Chain merge.

 What is the TPS (transactions per second or tx/sec) for the GC?